littleraskol/ReRegeneration/ReRegeneration/readme.txt

   "staminaRegenPerSecond": 1.0,
   "staminaIdleSeconds": 5,
-  "maxStaminaRegen": 0.8,
+  "maxStaminaRatioToRegen": 0.8,
-  "scaleStaminaRegenRateTo": 0.85,
+  "scaleStaminaRegenRateTo": 0.8,
-  "scaleStaminaRegenDelayTo": 0.15,
+  "scaleStaminaRegenDelayTo": 0.2,

 Stamina will passively recover by 1 point every second after waiting 5 seconds.
-Passive regen will reach a maximum of 80% of max stamina, and regen rate and delay scale with current stamina value to approach 15% less/longer at 0 stamina.
+Passive regen will reach a maximum of 80% of max stamina, and regen rate and delay scale with current stamina value to approach 20% less/longer at 0 stamina.

   "healthRegenPerSecond": 0.5,
   "healthIdleSeconds": 10,
-  "maxHealthRegen": 0.6,
+  "maxHealthRatioToRegen": 0.6,
-  "scaleHealthRegenRateTo": 0.7,
+  "scaleHealthRegenRateTo": 0.6,
-  "scaleHealthRegenDelayTo": 0.3,
+  "scaleHealthRegenDelayTo": 0.4,

 Health will passively recover by 1 point every 2 seconds after waiting 10 seconds.
-Passive regen will reach a maximum of 60% of max health, and regen rate and delay scale with current health value to approach 30% less/longer at 0 health.
+Passive regen will reach a maximum of 60% of max health, and regen rate and delay scale with current health value to approach 40% less/longer at 0 health.

 There are other options that modify how the regen system works:

 percentageMode: Whether the "RegenPerSecond" values will be interpreted as percentages of the maximum value, so that e.g. a value of "1" will not regenerate 1 point of stamina per second but rather 1% of the player's maximum stamina.
 This allows the regeneration rate to scale with higher levels of health and stamina.
 So, at the default stamina regen value of staminaRegenPerSecond = 1, at the start of the game 2.7 points of stamina will regenerate per second (1% of the starting value of 270 stamina and assuming maxStaminaRegen is set to 1).
 Note that if you do enable percentage mode, I'd advise you to change the default value of "staminaRegenPerSecond" to 0.4 because this will result in a starting regen rate of 1.08 points per second, which is close to the default in normal mode.
 Health starts at 100 points, so there's no discrepancy there.
 (Default = false)

 regenWhileActiveRate: A 0 to 1 fractional value to multiply regen rates by while fishing or riding a horse.
-Default = 0.9, meaning 10% less regeneration.
+Default = 0.8, meaning 20% less regeneration.
 Set to 1 to ignore this feature.
 Set to 0 to turn regeneration off during these activities.

 regenWhileRunningRate: A 0 to 1 fractional value to multiply regen rates by while running.
 Default = 0.5, meaning 50% less regeneration.
 Set to 1 to ignore this feature.
 Set to 0 to turn regeneration off while running.